 Instead of basing your SEO efforts on pure technical parameters, taking the intent of the user search and basing your search engine optimization on this helps you reach your ideal audience.

 Understanding User Intent in Searches

-To align your marketing efforts with the needs and perceptions of users and drive up real results thorough intent based SEO, you have to consider the reason your buyer personas are searching for something, understand their behavior and have a ready-to-go plan to convert them to leads.
+To align your marketing efforts with the needs and perceptions of users and drive up real results through intent-based SEO, you have to consider the reason your buyer personas are searching for something, understand their behavior and have a ready-to-go plan to convert them to leads.

-As you most probably know, it’s not only important to select the focus keyword of every page based on search volume, but also on difficulty.
-There’re many tools to help you such as Google Keyword Planner, WordStream’s Keyword Tool, and Soovle.
+As you most probably know, it’s not important to just select the focus keyword of every page based on search volume, but also on difficulty.
+There are many tools to help you such as Google Keyword Planner, WordStream’s Keyword Tool, Semrush, Ahrefs, and Soovle.
 However, keyword tools usually do not take into account the intent of the user.

 Latent Semantic Indexing (LSI)

 Latent semantic indexing is a mathematical practice that helps search engines better understand how unstructured data relates to each other.

 LSI keywords are a great way to strengthen your topic or theme by using similar keywords throughout your content.
 If you end up ranking in Google’s search engine results pages (SERPs), then it is possible that other related terms will also show up at the top of their listings!

 An essential part of a proper intent based SEO is to understand how search engines work and how users behave on such platforms.
 Words in every text are semantically connected to form the meaning of your content.
 Google and other search engines now understand and use this fact to provide more adequate search results.